 No ‘clinical supervision’

 Some people ask us about ‘clinical supervision’ and think this should be provided for Facilitators.
-Clinical supervision is a specialist form of support for people who provide counselling or psycho-therapy - it is not needed for SMART Facilitators because they do not do therapy.
-If a Facilitator seems to need clinical supervision to run a meeting it is because they are not following the SMART Recovery method - they do not in fact need this kind of support, what they need to do is back off and understand this is mutual aid not therapy.
+Clinical supervision is a specialist form of support for people who provide counselling or psychotherapy – it is not needed for SMART Facilitators because they do not provide therapy.
+If a Facilitator seems to need clinical supervision to run a meeting it is because they are not following the SMART Recovery method and we would suggest that they revisit the section ‘The Role of the Facilitator’ in the online training and the Facilitator’s Manual.

 The materials available to use within and to promote meetings are steadily growing.
 Keep up the feedback on what you need and SMART Recovery will work together to help you run the best meetings you can.